 Domestic violence charges are serious and can ruin someone’s life.
-If you or a loved one is facing domestic violence charges, get help from Mike G, Tampa’s expert domestic violence attorney.
+If you or a loved one is facing domestic violence charges, get help from Mike G, Tampa’s expert domestic violence lawyer.

 Under Florida law, there is no specific charge for ‘domestic’ assault or battery.
 A person charged in a domestic violence case in which another party was injured faces the same level of prosecution and penalties as any other assault against an unknown victim.